ThanapatNon/GoFive-Empeo-Automation/README.md

-# Empeo Registration Automation Test
+# Empeo Registration Automation Test (Thanapat Nonpassopon)

 This project contains automated test scripts for the **Empeo registration system** — an HR platform designed to empower organizations through efficient HRM and HRD workflows.